 3) The spiritual practice (going beyond all ideas and images).
 This aspect I call The Compass, or Hara Awareness – see my page The Compass.

-The work with your chakras has two phases: Art of Life (the concrete) and The Spiritual Dimension (the universal and abstract).
-The article is in this way divided into the following parts (in the PDF version you can find page numbers):
+The work with your chakras has two phases: Art of Life (the concrete) and The Spiritual Dimension (the universal/abstract/transcendent).
+The article is in this way divided into the following parts:

 A. Art of Life